avocolado/avn-bible/glossary.md

 ## Kinetic Novel

-A type of visual novel characterized by it's lack of player choice or branching narratives.
+A type of visual novel characterized by its lack of player choice or branching narratives.
 Different from traditional visual novels, kinetic novels feature a linear storyline where the reader's interaction is limited to progressing through the predetermined narrative without making choices that affect the outcome.

 ## Landlady

 A method of naming MC's mother to bypass the Patreon incest restrictions.
 Some games will let you change the title of this roommate to retain immersion, while other games will directly search and replace "mother" for "landlady".
-As a result, many games will reference how taboo it is to 'have sex with your landlay', confusing those not in the know.
+As a result, many games will reference how taboo it is to 'have sex with your landlady', confusing those not in the know.
 See [Roommate](#roommate) for siblings.

 ## Localization